pid/speakingurl/README.md

 # Speaking URL [![NPM version](https://badge.fury.io/js/speakingurl.png)](http://badge.fury.io/js/speakingurl) [![Build Status](https://travis-ci.org/pid/speakingurl.png)](https://travis-ci.org/pid/speakingurl)

-Generate of so called "static" or "nice-looking" or "SpeakingURL" or "slug" from a string.
+Generate of so called "static" or "Clean URL" or "Pretty URL" or "nice-looking URL" or "Speaking URL" or "user-friendly URL" or "SEO-friendly URL" or "slug" from a string.

 This module aims to transliteration the input string.

 For use in browser and server - no dependencies!

 ## Installation
 server-side:

     $ npm install speakingurl

 client-side:

     $ # http://bower.io/
     $ bower install speakingurl